Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 Wages

-Wages, or hourly pay, given to employees who are directly contributing to the research are able to be claimed against your tax liability in the state of Michigan.
+Wages, or hourly pay, given to employees directly contributing to the research can be claimed against your tax liability in Michigan.
 However, you can only claim compensation that is related to research efforts, meaning that employee wages that are normative operations for the company would not be claimed.
 This section includes researchers, supervisors, managers, and more.

 Supplies

-Supplies that are used up during research processes, such as materials and equipment can be claimed as well.
+Supplies used during research processes, such as materials and equipment, can also be claimed.
 Make sure to label which supplies you’re using for your research, as any supplies claimed must be directly related to the research and development activity.

 Contracted Research

-Research activities that are contracted to other qualified firms can also be written against your tax liability.
-This is particularly true if you decide to partner with a research university, which gives you an extra 5% credit.
+Research activities contracted to other qualified firms can also be written against your tax liability.
+This is particularly true if you partner with a research university, giving you an extra 5% credit.
 Make sure to document the nature of your collaboration and ensure that you get all the documentation needed from the firm you’re working with to claim it on your credit.

 filling the form online

-Claiming your tax credits can be a daunting task, which is why it is always advised to get a certified public accountant before you officially file.
+Claiming your tax credits can be daunting, which is why getting a certified public accountant is always advised before you officially file.

-They can help you properly document everything, claim it correctly, and assist in finding more tax credits and dedication you qualify for.
+They can help you properly document everything, claim it correctly, and assist in finding more tax credits and dedication for which you qualify.
 Some of the documentation you’ll be submitting includes:

 • Form 4570: One of the first documents you’ll need to fill out is from the Michigan Department of Treasury Form 4570, which is used for investment, compensation, and research/development.
-This is a tentative credit claim, so it will be reviewed.
+This is a tentative credit claim so that it will be reviewed.

 • Federal Form 6765: This is the federal credit that you get for participating in research and development, so it is necessary to claim it alongside your state credit for its full functionality.